 Marketplace Facilitator Changes in 2020

-If you sell on a Marketplace facilitator such as Amazon, as you know, they now collect and remit sales tax in over 41 of the 42 Marketplace nexus states (includes D.C. and Alaska at the local level).
-Tennessee has enacted marketplace nexus legislation set for October 1st, 2020, so that will change the numbers to 43 states.
+If you sell on a Marketplace facilitator such as Amazon, as you know, they now collect and remit sales tax in over 44 Marketplace nexus states (includes D.C. and Alaska at the local level).
+Tennessee has enacted marketplace nexus legislation set for October 1st, 2020, to change the numbers to 45 states.

-In the recent MTC.gov meeting, an updated whitepaper was produced, which has recommendations to state legislators and tax agencies considering such laws or amendments during their 2020 legislative sessions.
+In the recent MTC.gov meeting, an updated whitepaper was produced, making recommendations to state legislators and tax agencies considering such laws or amendments during their 2020 legislative sessions.

 When does a Marketplace Seller (you) Get Audited for Marketplace Sales?

 Here is the situation: If the marketplace facilitator/provider can show that the failure to collect was due to the marketplace seller (you) providing erroneous information to the marketplace facilitator/provider, then the audit risk and liability can shift to the marketplace seller for those transactions.

 Erroneous information may be just inaccurate information.
 The wrong EIN, spelling errors, address issues…from your seller account.

 What is involved in the Marketplace seller economic nexus threshold calculation?